Christ Came to Save Sinners:

 Several later historical events also occurred that have influenced the present world.

-In judgment, God confused their one common language, by giving family groups different languages (Genesis 10:5, 20, 31), to cause misunderstanding between people (Genesis 11:5–7).
+In judgment, God confused their one common language by giving family groups different languages (Genesis 10:5, 20, 31) to cause misunderstanding between people (Genesis 11:5–7).
 He also scattered man over the earth (Genesis 11:8).
 Nations formed because God intervened at Babel (Genesis 10–11).

-God chose the descendants of Abraham, Isaac, and Jacob to become the nation of Israel (Genesis 11:27–50:26).
-He also said the Christ (Messiah) would descend from Abraham (Genesis 22:18), Judah (Genesis 49:10), and David (Jeremiah 23:5).
+Later, God chose the descendants of Abraham, Isaac, and Jacob to become the nation of Israel (Genesis 11:27–50).
+He also said the Christ would descend from Abraham (Genesis 22:18), Judah (Genesis 49:10), and David (Jeremiah 23:5).

 What is God like?

-God can be described through His many perfect attributes.
 God is triune (Matthew 28:19); one God exists in three Persons – Father, Son (the Lord Jesus Christ), and Holy Spirit.
-God is holy (Isaiah 6:3); He is set apart from every created thing and absolutely separate from sin.
+God is holy (Isaiah 6:1–7); He is absolutely morally pure.
+God is righteous (Psalm 11:7); He always does what is right.
 God is eternal (Psalm 90:2); He has no beginning or end.
-God is righteous (Psalm 11:7); He always does what is right.
 God is sovereign (Daniel 4:34–35, 37); He has supreme authority over all things.
 God is all-powerful (Jeremiah 32:17), all-knowing (Psalm 147:5), and everywhere present (Jeremiah 23:24).
-God has other perfect traits.

 Why am I here?

 You are here to have a right relationship with God, and then to serve Him.
-You must understand your current standing with God before you can have a right relationship with Him.
+You also must understand your current standing with God before you can have a right relationship with Him.

 As a result of Adam’s sin, man is born spiritually dead and naturally sinful.
 Spiritual death separates man from a right relationship with God (John 3:1–8).
 The sin nature influences man to sin (Galatians 5:19–21a).

-Paul, an apostle of Jesus Christ, states that man is subject to sin as his master (Romans 3:9): “As it is written, [‘]There is none righteous, no, not one[;] There is none [who] understand[s], there is none [who] seek[s] after God.
-They [have] all [turned aside], they [have] together become [useless]; there is none [who] doe[s] good, no, not one[’]” (Romans 3:10–12).
+Paul, an apostle of Jesus Christ, states that man is subject to sin as his master (Romans 3:9): “As it is written, There is none righteous, no, not one: There is none that understandeth, there is none that seeketh after God.
+They are all gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one” (Romans 3:10–12).
 These quoted Old Testament verses show man’s complete sinfulness.
-In summary, Paul explains, “For all have sinned, and [fall] short of the glory of God” (Romans 3:23).
-In other words, all people are sinners and fail to display God’s perfect character.
+In summary, Paul explains, “For all have sinned, and come short of the glory of God” (Romans 3:23).
+In other words, all people are sinners and fail to display God’s perfect moral character.

 What is the penalty for sin?